publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2647.md

         (1)

-         In determining the amount of a civil penalty to be assessed under subsection (a) of this section against a local educational agency, the Administrator shall consider—
+         In determining the amount of a civil penalty to be assessed under subsection (a) against a local educational agency, the Administrator shall consider—

             (A) the significance of the violation;